Child Status Protection Act (CSPA)

 You are 21 years and 4 months old when USCIS considers an immigrant visa available to you.
 Your petition was pending for 6 months.
 Calculate your CSPA age as follows:

 21 years and 4 months - 6 months = 20 years and 10 months

 Age at Time of Visa Availability

-The date the visa is considered available is the later of these two dates:
+The date the visa is considered available is the later of these 2 dates:

 - The date the petition was approved; or

-For DVs, the date a visa is considered available for CSPA purposes is the first day on which the Department of State can allocate a visa number based on the principal applicant’s rank number.
+For DVs, the date a visa is considered available for CSPA purposes is the first day on which the DOS can allocate a visa number based on the principal applicant’s rank number.